rschisholm@wisc.edu

 I am a PhD student at the University of Wisconsin, Madison studying astrophysics under Prof. Elena D'Onghia.

-the circumgalactic medium, utilizing cosmological simulations.
+cosmological simulations.

 I am a member of the CLUES